 Black spots or stains on your bathroom ceiling.
 Brown rings or damp patches on your kitchen walls.
-They’re both silent clues that mould is getting a hold on your home.
+They’re both silent clues that mold is getting a hold on your home.
 While not exactly a reason to panic, it’s still best to take action as quickly as possible.
-Mould — some of which is harmful, while other types are less so — is present in nearly every home.
-Luckily, there’s good news too: it’s easier than you think to prevent mould in your home.
+Mold — some of which is harmful, while other types are less so — is present in nearly every home.
+Luckily, there’s good news too: it’s easier than you think to prevent mold in your home.
 How?
 By using ventilation to create a healthy indoor climate!

 If your home is affected by the type of fungus that causes dry rot — older homes are particularly at risk here — the rotting process will take hold much more quickly.
 In this case, it’s especially important to check your joists and roof to prevent things from getting any worse.